Finding HQ Materials

 Curriculum Resources

-Although schools are able to choose any curricular materials, the State Board of Education annually evaluates and adopts textbooks, some of which are rated on EdReports.
-The state also supports the #GoOpen North Carolina OER cohort, which provides reviewed instructional materials for free.
-In addition, North Carolina partners with Imagine Learning to assist students, educators, and parents in math, and with Learning.com to improve digital literacy throughout the state.
+Although schools can choose any curricular materials, the State Board of Education annually evaluates and adopts textbooks, some of which are rated on EdReports.
+The state also supports the #GoOpen North Carolina OER cohort and partners with Learning.com to improve digital literacy throughout the state.

 Learn MoreAdoption Guidance & Tools